 123 of 130 found this interesting Interesting? |

 Outside of the Japanese Academy Awards, which historically ignored animated films until 1998's Princess Mononoke (1997), "My Neighbor Totoro" won an award from every major Japanese film awards including Best Film from both the Mainichi Film Award and Kinema Junpo, as well as the Blue Ribbon's Special Award.

-Totoro actually comes from Mei mis-pronouncing Tororu, which means troll in Japanese.
-This comes from a book Mei had read, which turns out to be the Billy Goats Gruff, as can be seen in the end sequence which contains mother and that book.
-And if one looks closely, it is seen to have a totoro on the cover.
+Totoro actually comes from Mei mispronouncing Tororu, which means troll in Japanese.
+This comes from a book Mei had read, which turns out to be the traditional Norwegian troll story Billy Goats Gruff, as can be seen in the end sequence which contains mother and that book.
+And if one looks closely, it is seen to have a Totoro on the cover.